 ToP can be used for anything from strategic planning and staff retreats to stakeholder workgroup meetings, department/organizational needs assessments, action and event planning, and more.
 The methods allow for meaningful and engaging experiences no matter the situation and desired outcomes.

 In addition, ToP methods play well with others.
 ToP can enrich, strengthen, and produce better results for practitioners of Six Sigma, Lean, Agile, Scrum, TQM, Design Thinking, Collective Impact, Results-Based Accountability, Asset Based Community Development, and many more.

-Whether you work on the bleeding edge of technology and design, in the complex worlds of academia, government and finance, or on the frontlines of community development and social change, ToP methods offer a powerhouse collection of tools to navigate your group’s unique needs.
+Whether you work on the cutting edge of technology and design, in the complex worlds of academia, government and finance, or on the frontlines of community development and social change, ToP methods offer a powerhouse collection of tools to navigate your group’s unique needs.

 ToP training is hands-on, fun, and rigorous, giving you the chance to practice and get feedback in a high-energy, supportive environment.
 Immersive demonstrations, practice, peer coaching, and real life application opportunities will ensure you leave with confidence to immediately put your new skills to use.

 Each ToP course and companion participant manual is packed with tools, tips, examples, and step-by-step resource guides you’ll come back to again and again.
 In addition, you’ll leave each course with an hour of free expert coaching to support your practice.